AkumaVenom/PokemonVortexCustom-WebBrowserMMO/README.md

 ## Evolution Lab

-Eligible owned Pokémon can be evolved through the Evolution Lab.
+Eligible Pokémon can evolve through the Evolution Lab.

-The current system supports:
+The system supports:

-* evolution requirements;
+- evolution requirements;
-* ownership validation;
+- ownership validation;
-* required-item consumption;
+- required-item consumption;
-* variant-aware evolution;
+- variant-aware evolution;
-* optional evolved moveset adoption;
+- optional evolved moveset adoption;
-* ability updates;
+- ability updates;
-* persistent species/form updates;
+- persistent species and form updates;
-* and transaction-safe completion.
+- and transaction-safe completion.

-When **Adopt evolved moveset** is enabled, duplicate or blank evolved-species move slots are repaired using unique moves the Pokémon already knows, preventing duplicate attacks such as the historical Cyndaquil → Quilava Smokescreen issue.
+When **Adopt evolved moveset** is enabled, duplicate or blank evolved move slots are repaired using unique moves already known by the Pokémon when possible.

 ## Move Lab

-The Move Lab allows supported owned Pokémon to manage their move sets through the reconstructed move catalogue and collection system.
+The Move Lab allows supported owned Pokémon to manage their move sets through the reconstructed move catalogue.

 ## Fossil Lab

-The Fossil Lab restores supported fossil Pokémon from items in the trainer's inventory and creates the restored Pokémon directly in the trainer's collection.
+The Fossil Lab restores supported fossil Pokémon from inventory items and creates the restored Pokémon directly in the trainer's collection.

 ---